-Discover how to interact with buttons, links, or other webpage elements before capturing a screenshot.
-This powerful feature allows you to automatically click elements, dismiss popups, and handle dynamic content that would otherwise interfere with your screenshot capture.
+Interact with buttons, links, or other webpage elements before capturing a screenshot.
+This powerful feature automatically dismisses popups and handles dynamic content that otherwise interferes with automated monitoring.

 This functionality is particularly useful for handling pop-up messages, cookie consent banners, notifications, and other dynamic elements that appear on modern websites.